-Provinces with the Lowest & Highest Income Taxes
+Provinces with the Lowest and Highest Income Taxes

 When it comes to income tax in Canada, how much you will pay as a resident strongly depends on the province you call home.
-Income tax rates fluctuate significantly across provinces and territories and can have a huge impact on your finances.
-In this blog post, we provide you with an easy guide to better understand income tax in Canada and to break down the provinces with the lowest and highest income taxes.
+Personal income tax rates fluctuate significantly across provinces and territories and can greatly impact your finances.
+In this blog post, we provide an easy guide to better understanding Canada’s income tax and break down the provinces with the lowest and highest income taxes.

 Key Highlights

-- The marginal tax rate is a combination of a province’s income tax rate and the federal income tax rate.
+• The marginal tax rate combines a province’s income tax rate and the federal income tax rate.

 Marginal Tax Rates in Canada

 Before making our way down the list of provinces with the lowest and highest income taxes, let’s break down how income tax works in Canada.
-A key term to keep in mind here is the marginal tax rate, which is the total income tax that each Canadian pays.
-The marginal tax rate is the combination of the provincial and federal income tax rates.
-In this way, since the federal income tax rate remains unchanged across the country, Canadians’ income tax is dependent on the province or territory where they reside.
+A key term to remember here is the marginal tax rate, the total income tax each Canadian pays.
+The marginal tax rate combines the provincial and federal income tax rates.
+In this way, since the federal income tax rate remains unchanged across the country, Canadians’ income tax depends on the province or territory where they reside.

-Canada uses a progressive tax structure meant to alleviate taxes on low income earners.
+Canada uses a progressive tax structure meant to alleviate taxes on low-income earners.
 This means that the more money you make, the more you are taxed based on the tax bracket you fall under.
-Additionally, if you earn below the federal basic personal amount, your income is not taxed at all.
-In 2022, the federal basic personal amount is $14,398, while each province and territory has their own.
+Additionally, your income is not taxed if you earn below the federal basic personal amount.
+In 2022, the federal basic personal amount was $14,398, while each province and territory has their own.

 Federal Tax Rates (2022)